Mobil: Mobil Australia

 The Vacuum Oil Company began operating in Australia in 1895, introducing its Plume brand of petrol in 1916.
 The Flying Red Horse (Pegasus) logo was introduced in 1939, and in 1954, the Plume brand was replaced by Mobilgas.

 Mobil Australia's corporate office is in Melbourne.
 In 1946, Mobil began construction of its refinery at Altona, in Melbourne's western suburbs, which originally produced lubricating oils and bitumen, before commencing the production of motor vehicle fuels in 1956.
 A second refinery at Port Stanvac, south of Adelaide, came on-stream in 1963, but was closed in 2003.
 Mobil commenced removal of the refinery in July 2009, together with site remediation works.

 In 1985, Mobil swapped its Western Australian retail market with a large portion of BP's South Australian, Victorian and New South Wales retail market in a major asset swap.
 In 1990, Mobil acquired the service station and refining network of Esso Australia.
 This also resulted in Mobil's full ownership of Petroleum Refineries (Australia) Pty Ltd, which also operated the Altona and Adelaide Refineries.
 In December 1995, Mobil re-entered the West Australian retail fuel market when it purchased the Amgas service station network and related business.

 On 27 May 2009, Caltex Australia announced it would be acquiring 302 Mobil service stations in Melbourne, Brisbane, Sydney and Adelaide, subject to approval of the Australian Competition & Consumer Commission (ACCC).
 The ACCC subsequently announced its opposition to the takeover, citing the likelihood of increased fuel prices due to diminished competition.

 On 27 May 2010, 7-Eleven announced that it had acquired Mobil's Australian network of 295 service stations, with fuel still to be supplied by Mobil.
-At the same time, it was announced that 7-Eleven had sold 29 South Australian service stations to Peregrine Corporation.
-Peregrine's acquisition saw Mobil's sites in South Australia rebranded to On the Run convenience stores, but they continued to be supplied by Mobil.
-From January 2012, all fuel in 7-Eleven stores are supplied by Mobil.
+At the same time, it was announced that out of the 295 stations, 7-Eleven had sold 29 South Australian service stations to Peregrine Corporation.
+Peregrine's acquisition saw Mobil's sites in South Australia rebranded to On the Run (later OTR) convenience stores, but they continued to be supplied by Mobil until most were switched to BP.
+Meanwhile, since January 2012, all fuel in 7-Eleven stores is supplied by Mobil.
 7-Eleven store renovations and openings since 2014 have included prominent placement of the Mobil logo (as the advertised fuel supplier), usually underneath the 7-Eleven logo, on main signage as well as on petrol pumps.